sonnylau98/alien-speaker/README.md

 # Purpose

-This project is used for crypting sensitive text for transmission via a censored instant messaging service.
+An proxy software, crypting sensitive text for transmission via a censored instant messaging service.

-It is available in folder `crypt` and is designed to run exclusively on Windows.
+# Finished

-# Prospect
+ - Proxy capacity through SOCKS protocol is available in folder `proxy`.

-I am planning to integrate proxying capabilities, also adding multi-platform support. (folder `proxy`)
+ - Encryption and decryption code part is available in folder `crypt` and is designed to run exclusively on Windows.
+(To be modified and integrated in the future.)

-## Going to finish
+# Related Information

  - HTTP/SOCKS protocols.